top of page

 Richie credits jazz luminary Mulgrew Miller for helping him hone his jazz skills early in his career.
 Richie toured and recorded with Mulgrew for nine years.
 That opportunity brought Richie to the attention of many in the jazz community and afforded him the opportunity to record and tour with a variety of jazz and popular artists ranging from the Headhunters, Lenny White, Louis Hayes and the Cannonball Adderley Legacy Band, Milt Jackson, Russell Malone, Vincent Herring, the Manhattan Transfer and Walter Beasley to Brian McKnight, DJ Jazzy Jeff & the Fresh Prince, Whitney Houston and Christina Aguilera.

 Richie’s lengthy discography also includes Grammy award-winning and platinum albums of Alicia Keys and Common.
-Richie most recently toured with Grammy-winning trumpeter, Chris Botti.
+Richie also toured with Grammy-winning trumpeter, Chris Botti for 5 plus years.

 bottom of page